RECENT POST

 Here are some reasons why using APIs for building a weather data app is reliable:

-Weatherstack API
+Weatherstack Endpoints

-Current Weather Data Or Real Time Weather Data
+Current Weather Data Or Real-Time Weather Data:

 https://api.weatherstack.com/current